 Cyanuric acid (CYA) serves as a protection shield against sunlight for chlorine.
 Why protect chlorine from sunlight?
 Because the UV rays from the sun can degrade chlorine very quickly.
 Obviously, that can be a big problem for outdoor pools.
 Studies show that sunlight can be wipe out chlorine by 75-90% in a matter of two hours.
 The half-life of chlorine—when exposed to direct sunlight—is about 45 minutes.
 That’s astounding.

-So a stabilizer is needed, otherwise you will be using (and losing) chlorine all day, every day.
-Enter cyanuric acid.
+So a stabilizer is helpful, otherwise you will be using (and losing) chlorine all day, every day.

 The chemistry of cyanuric acid (CYA)

 The cyanuric acid molecule is a hexagon with alternating Nitrogen and Carbon atoms.
 It allows for three molecules of chlorine to attach to the nitrogen atoms, forming a nitrogen-chlorine bond (N-Cl).
 Without getting too scientific, just know that this N-Cl bond is weak, which allows for chlorine to let go of CYA when it has something to oxidize or kill.
 When attached to CYA, however, chlorine is protected from sunlight.

 Chlorines like dichlor and trichlor have CYA in their formulas.
 Because of this, they are known as stabilized chlorine, and used primarily in outdoor pools.
 Stabilized chlorines should not be used in indoor pools.